 Though electric scooters are known for practicality and carrying capacity, Tromox intentionally veered away from the segment, opting for something less utilitarian and more user-friendly.
 Premium touches like an inverted front fork and disc brakes not only imbue the Mino with more performance but the smartphone app also allows users to modify the mini’s characteristics to suit their needs.

-Already selling the Mino in the Chinese market, Tromox already secured distribution in European and Asian countries.
+Already selling the Mino in the Chinese market, Tromox already secured distribution in and Asian countries.
 The company expects to start EU-based sales in spring 2021, and with EPA and DOT certification underway, the US could see the Mino before the end of next year.